- Office Head & Staff

-To conduct health care services with the highest standards of professionalism guided by love of work, commitment, and utmost competence.
+To conduct health care services with the highest standards of professionalism guided by the love of work, commitment, and utmost competence.

-• To provide health services to the school community through: annual health check-up of faculty, staff and students, emergency and first aid care; consultation and treatment of common school related illnesses and prevention program against diseases through vaccination.
+• To provide health services to the school community through annual health check-up of faculty, staff and students, emergency and first aid care; consultation and treatment of common school-related illnesses and prevention program against diseases through vaccination.

 • To motivate and assist students and staff to maintain and improve their health thru the following health measure activities: health awareness lectures on various medical concerns of the time, pamphlet distribution and bulletin board information.

 • To maintain a healthy school environment through regular cleaning of classrooms and surroundings, quarterly water analysis and weekly food inspection of the canteen.